SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/video-meetings/configure-video-meetings.md

 5. You will be forwarded to the service provider's authentication portal.
 Here you must do the following:

-    * authenticate and validate your user (to find more info on how to do this for each service provider, see [Video Meetings for SuperOffice][1])
+    * [Authenticate and validate your user][1].
-    * confirm that the service provider is allowed to connect to SuperOffice
+    * Confirm that the service provider is allowed to connect to SuperOffice.

 6. When you have completed the step above, you are redirected back to the **Video meetings** screen.